BastionAtackDev/Fibonacci-on-web/README.md

 # Fibo.js
-Generate Fibonacci sequence with html and javascript
+🚀Generate Fibonacci sequence with html and javascript